 - For single-member limited liability company, the owner of the company can only withdraw his or her capital by transferring the entire or partial of the capital to another individual or organisation.
-If the company withdraw the capital through another method, the owner is liable for all debts.
+If the company withdraws the capital through another method, the owner is liable for all debts.

-- For multi-member limited liability company, it must have a members’ council, a chairman, and a director.
+- For a multi-member limited liability company, it must have a members’ council, a chairman, and a director.
 A control board is also required with a limited liability company of 11 or more members.

-Joint Stock Company in Vietnam
+Joint Stock Company in Vietnam:

 A joint stock company is founded with the subscription of shares in the company.
 Its corporation is considered to be more complicated than a limited liability company.

-One major difference from limited liability company is that a joint stock company is allowed to issue shares to the public and get listed on stock exchanges.
+One major difference from a limited liability company is that a joint stock company is allowed to issue shares to the public and get listed on stock exchanges.
 Joint stock company’s charter capital is divided into shares, and shares owned by each shareholder correspond to the capital amount they put into the company.

 Similar to a limited liability company, a joint stock company can also be wholly owned or partially owned by foreign individuals or companies.
 The minimum number of shareholders is three, and there is not a maximum number.